thegreenhouseio/angular-webapp-seed/README.md

 section of _package.json_

 ### Development
-This will start up a Node (Express) server which watches for changes and "redeploys" as needed.
+This will start up Webpack's [Dev Server](https://webpack.js.org/configuration/dev-server/) which watches for changes and "redeploys" as needed.

 ```bash
 $ npm run develop